-Who Should File Form 1116.
-Use Form 1116 to figure the foreign tax credit if:
+Who should file Form 1116.
+You must file Form 1116 to claim the foreign tax credit if:

-• You are an individual, estate, or trust, and

-• You paid or accrued certain foreign taxes to a foreign country or U.S. possession.
+- You are an individual, estate, or trust, and - You paid or accrued certain foreign taxes to a foreign country or U.S. possession.

 See Foreign Taxes for Which You May Take a Credit on page 2 to determine if the taxes you paid or accrued qualify for the credit.
-If you are a nonresident alien, see Nonresident Aliens below.
+If you are a nonresident alien, see Nonresident aliens below.